158Alfetta/NPA-AS-1/README.md

-Assignment of NPA Class, Class of 2020, This Project is called NettySight

 # NettySight - A Web-Based Network Reporter Tool
+Assignment of NPA Class, Class of 2020

 ## <em>Background</em>
 In recent years, network infrastructure has rapidly changed, Many firms and businesses have repositioned themselves to recent, bare, manageable, and modern networking infrastructure.
 By changing their old physical systems to a new one.